ibm-cloud-docs/virtual-servers/vsi_ssl_intro.md

 Secure Sockets Layer (SSL) is a technology that encrypts traffic between the client application and the server application involved in the conversation.
 This encryption is accomplished through a public key/private key system using an SSL certificate.
 {:shortdesc}

-The SSL certificate contains the server’s public key, dates for which the certificate is valid, a host name for which the certificate is valid and a signature from the Certification Authority which issued it.
-With this information and some protocol information exchanged during the beginning of a session, the client can be reasonably certain that the server is the one to which it is intending to talk.
+The SSL certificate contains the server’s public key, dates for which the certificate is valid, a host name for which the certificate is valid and a signature from the certificate authority that issued it.
+With this information and some protocol information exchanged during the beginning of a session, you can be reasonably certain that the server is the one to which it is intending to talk.

-For more information about SSL certificates, see [Getting started with SSL certificates](/docs/infrastructure/ssl-certificates?topic=ssl-certificates-getting-started-tutorial).
+For more information about SSL certificates, see [Getting started with SSL certificates](/docs/infrastructure/ssl-certificates?topic=ssl-certificates-getting-started-tutorial#getting-started-tutorial).